 Sheehan didn't start out with a plan to specialize in sickle cell disease.
-She earned her PhD in biochemistry at Texas A&M University from a lab she originally joined through a school job that had her washing dishes and glassware.
-It was her first real exposure to the world of research, and set Sheehan on her career path in biochemistry.
-Afterward, she headed to medical school at Emory University, where she found herself drawn to hematology because the diseases were so molecular in nature.
+She earned her PhD in biochemistry at Texas A&M University from a lab she first joined through a school job that had her washing dishes and glassware.
+It was her first real exposure to the world of research, and set Sheehan on her career path in biology.
+Afterward, she headed to medical school at Emory University, where she found herself drawn toward hematology because the diseases were so molecular in nature.
 "It was a lot like the work I'd done for my PhD," she says.

-But during her time in medical school, she realized that her original area of interest - tumorigenic viruses - was the focus of countless researchers.
+But during her time in medical school, she realized that her original area of interest tumorigenic viruses - was the focus of countless researchers.
 Sickle cell disease, which was fairly common in the area near Emory, did not get that kind of attention.
 "Seeing how complex the disease was, and how varied its presentation was, really fascinated me," she recalls.
 "The fact that there weren't a lot of people with PhDs doing research in this area made me think I could make a difference."

 Indeed, patients diagnosed with sickle cell disease need all the advocates they can get.
-Without effective disease-modifying therapy like hydroxyurea, even in the developed world where patients are identified by newborn screening and treated with prophylactic antibiotics, life expectancy tops out at 45 years for male patients and 47 years for females.
-In other regions of the world, patients often don't live past the age of 5.
-Hydroxyurea, a drug that was approved some 20 years ago for sickle cell use, is seen as the best hope for increasing lifespan for patients, but its mechanism is largely unknown.
+In the developed world, where patients are identified early and treated with prophylactic antibiotics, life expectancy tops out at 45 years.
+In other regions of the world, patients usually don't live past the age of 5.
+A drug that was approved some 20 years ago for sickle cell use, hydroxyurea, is seen as the best hope for increasing lifespan for patients, but its mechanism has been largely unknown.
 Today, Sheehan has her own lab at Baylor and also sees patients at Texas Children's Hospital.
 She's able to translate much of her research into better patient care, focusing on teenage and adult patients who have fewer choices of providers.
 "Sickle cell really does change as you go from pediatric to adult care," Sheehan says.
-In one project, she's working with a subset of sickle cell patients, Hemoglobin SC, with a milder phenotype who have been excluded from clinical trials.
-There were no clear treatment guidelines for them, so Sheehan has developed a specific clinical protocol for this group of patients.
+In one project, she's working with a subset of sickle cell patients with a milder phenotype who have been excluded from clinical trials.
+There are no clear treatment guidelines for them, so Sheehan aims to establish a specific clinical protocol for this group of patients.

-FINDING FOXO3
+Finding FOXO3

-When Sheehan landed at Baylor after her fellowship at St. Jude Children's Research Hospital, she suddenly had access to a remarkable resource: the college's Human Genome Sequencing Center.
+When Sheehan landed at Baylor after her fellowship at St. Jude Children's Research Hospital, she suddenly had access to a remarkable resource: the school's Human Genome Sequencing Center.

 Together with other scientists, she embarked on an effort to sequence the exomes of nearly 180 patients from two pediatric sickle cell clinical trials.
-The goal was to learn more about why some individuals with sickle cell disease produce large amounts of fetal hemoglobin on hydroxyurea while others do not.
-Sibling and twin studies suggested that fetal hemoglobin response was genetically determined.
-Identifying variants associated with fetal hemoglobin levels could help scientists understand how hydroxyurea turns on fetal hemoglobin production, and potentially lead to new drug targets.
-Because fetal hemoglobin doesn't sickle, its presence in the red cell can ameliorate effects of the sickle cell disease.
+The goal was to learn more about drug mechanism and response for hydroxyurea, which helps patients produce fetal hemoglobin, a protein that most people stop producing after infancy.
+Because fetal hemoglobin doesn't sickle, its presence in the bloodstream can ameliorate effects of the sickle cell disease.
+Sheehan and other scientists were looking for variants associated with fetal hemoglobin response to the therapeutic.

-Thanks to a tip from her mentor, Eric Boerwinkle, Sheehan also decided to look for variants associated with endogenous fetal hemoglobin levels.
+Thanks to a tip from her mentor, Eric Boerwinkle, Sheehan also decided to look at baseline data.
 "We didn't find anything with linear association," she says.
 But Ingenuity Variant Analysis lets users perform burden analysis, and "in doing that we found that there were variants in a gene called FOXO3 that were associated with a lower baseline fetal hemoglobin," she adds.